Lauren Preedy – Senior Associate Solicitor – Head of Divorce Team

-Divorce is difficult for any couple and their children and although cases where the couple have accumulated significant wealth can be more complicated the should not need to be more divisive than a divorce between a couple with more limited and less complex arrangements.
+Divorce is difficult for any couple and their children.
+Although cases where the couple have accumulated significant wealth can be more complicated, they should be able to follow a similar process to a couple divorcing with more limited and less complex arrangements.

 Our team are all members of Resolution and our objective is to assist our clients to achieve good outcomes to their divorce and in the right way.

 Call our experienced Family Law Solicitors, Divorce Lawyers or Mediators now

 The divorce law in England and Wales is about achieving fairness between the parties.
 In most cases the consideration of fairness starts with ensuring that the reasonable housing needs of the couples children are met.
 The search for fairness then moves on to the housing and income needs of each of the parents taking into account the degree to which each should be expected to maximise their own income.
 Longer term issues such as pensions then fall into consideration.
 Achieving a clean break between the couple is always desirable if it is possible.

 Most cases start and end with the consideration of the reasonable needs of the couple.